Installation

 CMake option Default value Possible values Description

--DCMAKE_INSTALL_PREFIX ../install any location on the filesystem Melissa installation directory
+-DCMAKE_INSTALL_PREFIX ./install any location on the file system Melissa installation directory

 -DINSTALL_ZMQ OFF ON, OFF Download, build, and install ZeroMQ